 Want to hear the connection between Frank Marino and Jimi Hendrix?
 All you have to do is listen to this tender song written by Frank Marino about Jimi Hendrix.
 The music of Jimi Hendrix would resonate forever in the art of Frank Marino.
 This magical song, entitled “Buddy,” was released on the debut album by Mahogany Rush in 1972.
 A year after Jimi Hendrix had passed away.

 # 9 – You Got Livin’

-Continuing with our Frank Marino & Mahogany Rush songs list we turn to the band’s great album entitled What’s Next.
+Continuing with our Frank Marino & Mahogany Rush songs list, we turn to the band’s great album entitled What’s Next.
 The song “You Got Livin” was released as the opening track on this smoking album.
 The record was released in 1980.
-From the song’s opening note, Frank Marino is just tearing it up on this great recording.
-The album featured Frank Marino on lead guitar and lead vocals, Vince Marino on rhythm guitar, Paul Harwood on bass and Jimmy Ayoub on drums.
+Frank Marino is tearing it up on this excellent recording from the song’s opening note.
+The album featured Frank Marino on lead guitar and lead vocals, Vince Marino on rhythm guitar, Paul Harwood on bass, and Jimmy Ayoub on drums.

 # 8 – Rise Above

-In the number eight spot on our Frank Marino & Mahogany Rush songs list is the eleven minute masterpiece entitled “Rise Above.”
+In the number eight spot on our Frank Marino & Mahogany Rush songs list is the eleven-minute masterpiece entitled “Rise Above.”
 This great piece of music was released in 1990 on the album From the Hip.
-This is a different band from the previous song on our list with the exception of Frank and Vince Marino.
-On this album Peter Dowse plays bass and Timm Biery plays drums.
+This is a different band from the previous song on our list, except Frank and Vince Marino.
+On this album, Peter Dowse plays bass, and Timm Biery plays drums.